ButchDean/interactive_computer_graphics/README.md

-# interactive_computer_graphics
-Interactive Computer Graphics by Edward Angel Linux (Ubuntu) versions
+## Interactive Computer Graphics
+# by Edward Angel

+Ported to Linux (Ubuntu) by me.
+Any problems feel free to pull, fix then issue a pull request.